A Voice from the South: One Phase of American Literature

 In the beginning of the essay, Cooper questions the legitimacy of American Literature, as she believed that all literature came from England.
 While our authors took a while to break free from England's mold, they now have become well known.
 She calls writing holy, and natural.
 Additionally, claiming that nature's messages are simple and that we only miss them because we are obsessed with ourselves.
 She called the enslaved the silent factor, calling them resilient and indestructible.
 It spoke about their persecution.
 Then she proceeds to split authors into two categories, those who write because they please and those who have an idea to spread.
-Those who wrote because they wanted included: Shakespeare, George Elliot, Robert Browning, Poe, Bryant, Longfellow, and Mr. Howells.
+Those who wrote because they wanted included: Shakespeare, George Eliot, Robert Browning, Poe, Bryant, Longfellow, and Mr. Howells.
 The preachers included: Milton, Carlyle, Whittier, Lowell, E.P.
 Roe, Bellamy, and Tourgee.
 She says most Black people belong to the second group, so that people would recognize them as intelligent, sentient people.
 She makes a point to mention Albion W. Tourgee, as he was an abolitionist writer.
 She then explains the plot of his book "Pactolus Prime".
 She also accuses the second group of being filled with those who only wish to spread hatred, and use God as an excuse.
 She compares the experiences of the Black person to the Indigenous people of the United States.
 She berates Napoleon for his acts against those who were not white.
 She references "art for arts sake" when speaking of Howell.
 She questions why white people believe they can make blanket statements about a race.
 Then continues to explain what exactly the grievances she has with authors are.
 Which is that they are not portrayed accurately.
 She has numerous book reviews throughout this essay.
 The theme of this chapter is "Be careful what you believe."